AllanShima/amazon-clone-app/README.md

 Reducer: How we manipulate with the data layer.
 	- How we put and pull the data from the data layer.

+It was used the MERN Stack frameworks to build the whole full stack project
+- MongoDB;
+- Express JS;
+- React JS;
+- Node JS.

+(There are differences between MERN, MEAN and MEVN)

+This stack allows developers to use JavaScript for both the front-end (user interface) and back-end (server-side logic and database interaction), streamlining development and enabling the creation of dynamic, data-driven applications.

+Saas - Software as a Service
 ---

 Deployed website: https://clone-a3fa0.web.app/

-	- Make sure to build after updates
+	- Make sure to build after updates ('npm run build')
+	- And deploy ('firebase deploy')